 Diploma in Buddhist Studies

-The Diploma program includes courses in philosophy, history, religion and languages.
-Each academic year consist of two semesters: a fall semester (September to December) and a spring semester (January to April).
+The Diploma program includes courses in philosophy, history, religion, and languages.
+Each academic year consists of two semesters: a fall semester (September to December) and a spring semester (January to April).
 All courses are taught in English.

 A unique program

 The Diploma in Buddhist Studies provides a unique opportunity to study the profound Buddhist teachings, focusing on the Kagyu tradition of Tibetan Buddhism.
 The three-year program covers a wide range of texts and topics, giving students a solid foundation in each of the main areas of Buddhist Studies.
 The program expands intellectual understanding as well as facilitating students’ spiritual practice and development.
 Under the close guidance of His Holiness the 17th Gyalwa Karmapa Thaye Dorje, the program has been designed to feature both traditional Buddhist learning as it has been transmitted for centuries in Tibetan monastic settings, and the modern academic approach to Buddhist Studies.
 This is further enhanced by intensive study of the scriptural languages Tibetan and Sanskrit to allow students to directly access original textual sources.
 K.I.B.I.’s faculty is comprised of a number of highly-trained monastic and lay teachers from a variety of backgrounds, who are renowned for their expertise.

 Candidates with a 10+2 stage qualification, or an equivalent degree (High School Diploma), and certified proficiency in spoken and written English language are eligible to apply as full-time students.
 In individual cases, admission may be granted to applicants without the formal 10+2 stage qualification.

 To apply for admission to the Diploma in Buddhist Studies program:

 1. Download the Admission Form.

 2. Complete the Admission Form and sign it.